lwmqn/shepherd/README.md

 <a name="API_writeAttrsReq"></a>
 ### qnode.writeAttrsReq(path, attrs[, callback])
 Configure the report settings of a Resource, an Object Instance, or an Object.
-This method can also used to cancel the observation by assgin the `cancel` property to `true` within `attrs` object.
+This method can also cancel an observation by assigning the `cancel` property to `true` within `attrs` object.

-**Note**: This API won't start the report of notifications, call observe() method if you want to turn on reporting.
+**Note**: This API won't start the notifications reporting, call observe() method if you want to turn the report on.

 **Arguments:**

 1. `path` (_String_): Path of the allocated Resource, Object Instance, or Object on the remote Client Device.
-2. `attrs` (_Object_): Parameters of report settings.
+2. `attrs` (_Object_): Parameters of the report settings.

     | Property | Type    | Mandatory | Description |
     |----------|---------|-----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|